food packaging waste statistics

 There are various ways to reduce your food packaging waste through restriction, replacement, and reuse.
 To limit this waste, one can:

-• Bring their own to-go containers to restaurants for leftovers.
+• Bring their own to-go containers and straws to restaurants for leftovers.

 • Shop at grocery stores where you bring your own containers and bags for food.